Becoming a Mechanic or Automotive Technician in Delaware

 |Region||Total Employed||Mean Hourly Wage||Mean Annual Salary|

-Delaware Technical Community College offers multiple training options, including a Certificate program and an Associate program.
-Classes are taken at their Terry campus in the city of Dover, DE.
-Most of the school’s 13,471 students are on 2-year programs.
-The college is accredited by the Middle States Commission on Higher Education.
-Furthermore, the college has NATEF program accreditation.
-The cost of tuition for students living in the state is about $4,607 and for students from other states around $10,899 for each academic year, while study materials may cost roughly $1,600, depending on the program.
+Delaware Technical Community College’s Certificate-level Automotive Technician program is based at their Terry campus in the city of Dover, DE.
+The college has roughly 13,471 students in total, with most students on 2-year programs.
+The college is institutionally accredited by the Middle States Commission on Higher Education.
+Additionally, the college has NATEF program accreditation.
+The cost of tuition for in-state students is about $4,607 and for students from other states in the order of $10,899 per year, while study materials may cost in the order of $1,600, depending on the program.

 * Tuition fees and accredition status are correct at the time of writing, according to the National Center for Education Statistics (http://nces.ed.gov/).
 Confirm with college before applying.